pnthach95/LLSIFTomodachiApp/README.md

 - [`App/Stores`](App/Stores): redux [actions, reducers and stores](https://redux.js.org/basics)
 - [`App/Theme`](App/Theme): base styles for the application
 - [`App/Utils`](App/Utils): some utility tools

-For more information on each directory, click the link and read the directory's README.

 ## Requirements